World of Tomorrow (film)

-The series features the voice of Julia Pott, frequently alongside Hertzfeldt's four-year-old niece Winona Mae, who was recorded while drawing and playing.
-Her spontaneous, natural vocal reactions and questions were then edited into the story to create her character.

 The first film was nominated for Best Animated Short Film at the 2015 Academy Awards.

+All three films feature the voice of Julia Pott, frequently alongside Hertzfeldt's four-year-old niece Winona Mae, who was recorded while drawing and playing.
+Her spontaneous, natural vocal reactions and questions were then edited into the stories to create her character.

-In 2020, Indiewire called it "one of the greatest short films in the history of movies."
-Of the "dreamy, beloved" ongoing series, The Film Stage noted, "Hertzfeldt has crafted what might be the crowning achievement of modern science fiction."
+Indiewire called the first film "one of the greatest short films in the history of movies," and Rolling Stone ranked World of Tomorrow #10 on its list of the "Greatest Animated Movies Ever."

+Of the "dreamy, beloved" ongoing series,The Film Stage noted, "Hertzfeldt has crafted what might be the crowning achievement of modern science fiction."